erajasekar/erajasekar.github.io/_drafts/2017-12-21-how-understanding-computer-scheduling-algorithms-can-help-us-productive.md

 If you find yourself doing a lot of context switching, you can also employ another idea from computer science:  [interrupt coalescing](https://en.wikipedia.org/wiki/Interrupt_coalescing).
 Computers do this by waiting until some fixed interval and check everything, instead of context-switching to handle separate, uncoordinated interrupts from their various subcomponents.

 For eg: If you have five credit card bills, for instance, don’t pay them as they arrive; take care of them all in one go when the fifth bill comes.
+Another example is don't distracted by checking emails often, instead check it every 4 hours or so.

 In workplace, holding office hours is a way of coalescing interruptions from co-workers.
 Regularly scheduled meetings are one of our best defenses against the spontaneous interruption and the unplanned context switch.